basedanarki/basedanarki/README.md

 - having a good time...
 - **joywriting.**)

+#### _BUT WAIT!
+ARE YOU A NOOB OR A BOOMER!?
+GET [CURSOR (IDE)](https://www.cursor.com/) (better paid) OR [CONTINUE.DEV (VSCODE EXT)](https://marketplace.visualstudio.com/items?itemName=Continue.continue) (better free) NOW...
+OR YOU'RE CANONICALLY F**KED FROM THIS POINT FORWARD IN HUMAN HISTORY!_

+(Yw.
+Dw.
+Just let the SOTA AI code for you.
+All the yoated ppl do now.
+Ygmi.)

 ### 🌱 What I'm mastering now...

 I'm diving deep into automating Python codegen to make **[@arXivBangers](https://x.com/arXivBangers)** more fun and effective until it LGTM. *UPDATE This is not strictly true anymore as the b2b saas people have me but I'm being fed/watered and they assure me it's more about raw power and protecting algebra than almost any amount of recurring revenue. /shrug*

 Generative.
 Lifelong.
 Enterprise.
 Agentic.
 Multimodal...

-Enlightened cities of little Demigods who just loving working.
-Basically, businesspeople got retargeting and they've got this when it comes to the greatest ROI of all-time.
+Enlightened cities of little Demigods who just love working.
+Basically, businesspeople got retargeting and they've got these when it comes to the greatest ROI of all-time.
 And they're all out of retargeting.

 Yeah they're specialized but what's it to ya?
 Lol reach out, friendo, happy to exchange ideas with fellow AI city planners.